Pony Express Trail 50 and 100 Mile Endurance Run

 What really makes this race different from others, is the ability to involve crews.
 Your family and friends can watch you and help you for the entire race.
 They are welcome to drive along and give aid along the way.

 Crews, please make sure you have a good jack, wrench, and spare tire.
 There are no gas stations directly along the course, so start with a full take before you leave civilization.
 There are gas stations at these points.
-Cedar Fort (30 miles before the start), Vernon (10 miles southeast of start).
-You can drive the course with a regular car taking care in a few spots with pot holes.
+Eagle Mountain (35 miles before the start), Tooele/Stockton (30 miles before the start).
+You can drive the course with a regular car taking care in a few spots with potholes.
 Using a high clearance vehicle will be easier to get around.
-Please also take it easy driving between Government Creek and Simpson Springs.
-The crushed rock road can have small sharp rocks on it.
-I’ve gotten two flat tires along that stretch.
 Be mindful of kicking up dust with your vehicle around the runners.
+Be especially cautious and watchful for runners on the steep, narrow climb to Dugway Pass.
+Do not crew your runner on the steep road up to the pass.
+Water: Bring plenty for you and your runner.
+Water is only available at mile 16.4 (Simpson Springs).

 Cell Coverage